Opening up New Parameter Space for Sterile Neutrino Dark Matter

-These challenges motivate the need for alternative sterile neutrino DM production mechanisms using non-standard interactions (NSI) in the neutrino sector~\cite{Dev:2019qno}.
-Prior studies have explored the effect of self-interactions between the active neutrinos ($\nu_a-\nu_a$)~\cite{DeGouvea:2019wpf,Kelly:2020pcy, Alonso-Alvarez:2021pgy, Benso:2021hhh} or between the sterile neutrinos ($\nu_s-\nu_s$)~\cite{Johns:2019cwc, Bringmann:2022aim, Astros:2023xhe} on the DM production.
-In this paper, we explore an intriguing new possibility, i.e. NSI between active and sterile neutrinos ($\nu_a-\nu_s$).
+These challenges motivate the need for alternative sterile neutrino DM production mechanisms, involving non-standard interactions (NSI) in the neutrino sector~\cite{Dev:2019qno} or using heavy particle decays~\cite{Datta:2021elq,Abada:2023mib, Abada:2025gvc}.
+Prior studies using NSI have explored the effect of self-interactions between the active neutrinos ($\nu_a-\nu_a$)~\cite{DeGouvea:2019wpf,Kelly:2020pcy, Alonso-Alvarez:2021pgy, Benso:2021hhh} or between the sterile neutrinos ($\nu_s-\nu_s$)~\cite{Johns:2019cwc, Bringmann:2022aim, Astros:2023xhe} on the DM production.
+In this Letter, we explore an intriguing new possibility, i.e. NSI between active and sterile neutrinos ($\nu_a-\nu_s$).
 While active-sterile NSI has been previously explored in the contexts of BBN~\cite{Babu:1991at} and high-energy neutrinos~\cite{Fiorillo:2020jvy, Fiorillo:2020zzj}, its role in sterile neutrino DM production has not been studied before.

-As summarized in Fig.~\ref{fig:param_space}, it leads to uniquely new features, very different from the active-active and sterile-sterile self-interaction scenarios.
-In particular, the active-sterile NSI introduces new number-changing processes, such as $\nu_a \nu_a \leftrightarrow \nu_s \nu_s $, providing an efficient sterile neutrino production channel that differs fundamentally from the DW mechanism, as it does not rely on active-sterile mixing.
+As summarized in Fig.~\ref{fig:param_space}, active-sterile neutrino interactions lead to unique features very different from the active-active and sterile-sterile self-interaction scenarios.
+In particular, the active-sterile NSI introduce new number-changing processes, such as $\nu_a \nu_a \leftrightarrow \nu_s \nu_s $, providing an efficient sterile neutrino production channel that differs fundamentally from the DW mechanism, as it does not rely on the active-sterile mixing.
 As a result, it extends the accessible parameter space to arbitrarily small mixing angles.
-It improves upon earlier self-interaction-based production scenarios, which necessarily depend on the mixing angle and underproduce sterile neutrinos below a threshold mixing angle.
+It significantly improves upon earlier self-interaction-based production scenarios, which necessarily depend on the mixing and underproduce sterile neutrinos below a threshold mixing angle.
 Additionally, unlike scenarios involving sterile self-interactions, this mechanism does not rely on any fine-tuned resonance to achieve efficient DM production.

-\textbf{\textit{Model.}}--- We consider a keV-scale Majorana sterile neutrino, which mixes with active neutrinos with strength $\theta$ and also participates in NSI via a complex scalar mediator, assumed to have mass \( m_\phi \gtrsim \mathcal{O}(\mathrm{GeV}) \).
+\textbf{\textit{Model}}--- We consider a keV-scale Majorana sterile neutrino, which mixes with active neutrinos with strength $\theta$ and also participates in NSI via a complex scalar mediator, assumed to have mass \( m_\phi \gtrsim \mathcal{O}(\mathrm{GeV}) \).
 The relevant effective interaction Lagrangian is given by